oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [Table 29: PUBLISH packet]{.underline}

 This packet is used by both clients and gateways to publish data for a certain topic.
-[PUBLISH QoS 0, 1 & 2 packets received by a Gateway **must** be associated with a valid Client Session.]{.mark} \[MQTT-SN-3.1.11-1\]
+[PUBLISH QoS 0, 1 & 2 packets received by a Gateway MUST be associated with a valid Client Session]{.mark} \[MQTT-SN-3.1.11-1\].

 #### 3.1.11.1 Length & Packet Type